Thunder Bay Symphony Orchestra: History

-(American child-prodigy conductor James Touchi-Peters served as Associate Music Director under Bennett for one season, 1977–78.)
+(American child-prodigy conductor James Touchi-Peters served as associate music director under Bennett for one season, 1977–78.)
 The Thunder Bay Symphony Chorus was formed in 1974 to enable the performance of major choral works and the orchestra became one of the foremost community orchestras in Ontario.
 Until 1985, the TBSO performed in the Selkirk Auditorium of the former Selkirk High school (present day Saint Patrick High school), Lakehead Exhibition Centre, local schools, and churches.
 The orchestra moved its larger concerts to the new Thunder Bay Community Auditorium when it opened in 1985.

-Glen Mossop took over as Music Director from 1989–1994, and Stephane Laforest from 1995–1999.
+Glen Mossop took over as Music Director from 1989 to 1994, and Stephane Laforest from 1995 to 1999.
 During the 1995 season, the orchestra met with significant financial difficulties with the accumulated deficit rising to $140,000.
 By the summer of 1999, that deficit had increased to $450,000 due to a number of factors: a dispute over musician's pay led to a large retroactive tax bill and the orchestra lost its charitable lottery license.
-In July 1999 the TBSO laid off staff and filed for bankruptcy.
+In July 1999, the TBSO laid off staff and filed for bankruptcy.
 Revenue Canada accepted its second proposed repayment plan, allowing it to continue to operations.

 With the appointment of Geoffrey Moull as Music Director in 2000 the TBSO was able to proceed on more secure footing.
 In 2003 the Thunder Bay Regional Arts Council presented its Award to Education to Moull and the TBSO for innovative educational and outreach programs.
-By 2004 it offered 25 main concerts and the position of Conductor-in-Residence was added (Richard Lee 2003–2005, Jason Caslor 2005–2007, Stéphane Potvin 2008–2011, Daniel Bartholomew-Poyser 2011-2014, Simon Rivard 2014-2017, Maria Fuller 2017-2019).
+By 2004, it offered 25 main concerts and the position of Conductor-in-Residence was added (Richard Lee 2003–2005, Jason Caslor 2005–2007, Stéphane Potvin 2008–2011, Daniel Bartholomew-Poyser 2011–2014, Simon Rivard 2014–2017, Maria Fuller 2017–2019).
 CBC Radio 2 recorded and annually broadcast the TBSO nationally starting in 2001.
 A self-produced CD recording titled Variations on a Memory became the best-selling album of the Canadian Music Centre in 2005.
 A second CD recording with blues artist Rita Chiarelli titled Uptown goes Downtown was nominated for two Canadian Folk Music Awards.
 Moull completed his tenure as Music Director of the TBSO in 2009.